 INTERNSHIPS & AWARDS

 CSUS either sponsors, or collaborates with other organizations, on several internships and awards each year.
 These opportunities are available to undergraduate students, graduate students, and/or faculty.
-Please e-mail the Administrator, Centre for the Study of the United States, at firstname.lastname@example.org for more information.
+Please e-mail the CSUS Event Coordinator at: firstname.lastname@example.org for more information.

 I. Internships for students: